qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 limited because the WALs normally don't hold more than 64MB of recent operations.
 But that should be enough for a node that quickly restarts, to upgrade for example.
-If a delta cannot be resolved, this method automatically falls back to `stream_records` which equals to transferring the full shard.
+If a delta cannot be resolved, this method automatically falls back to `stream_records` which equals transferring the full shard.

 The `stream_records` method is currently used as default.
 This may change in the future.
 As of Qdrant 1.9.0 `wal_delta` is used for automatic shard replications